-“SEIJIN-no- hi,” Coming of Age Day, is a national Japanese holiday held on the second Monday of January to honor young adults who turned 20 years old over the past year.
+“SEIJIN-no- hi,” or Coming of Age Day, is a national Japanese holiday held on the second Monday of January to honor young adults who turned 20 years old in the past year.
 It is a way of welcoming them into society and is an essential rite of passage for the Japanese people.
 This symbolic moment of transitioning from childhood to adulthood marks the point at which the journey to become an honorable members of society begins.

-As newly gained freedom and responsibilities are celebrated in the company of family members and old friends, this moment is one that people remember for the rest of their lives.
+It is an opportunity for the SEIJIN, the newly recognized adults, to receive encouraging advice for the next chapter of their lives as newly gained freedom and responsibilities are celebrated in the company of family members and old friends.
+This moment is one that people remember for the rest of their lives.
 It is a memory that we all look back on fondly.

 JIA Foundation has brought this tradition to the USA.